Urgent and Unscheduled ‘Primary Care at Scale’

 The initial findings of the GP behaviour model suggest that the DocAbode® concept is a feasible approach to meeting peaks in demand for OOH services.

-Since this initial phase of the project was completed around mid-2016, D4D has continued to work with Doc Abode Ltd to help deliver the Project Development programme, and to continue putting together the consortium necessary to deliver and validate the complete DocAbode® solution.
+Since the initial phase of the project was completed, D4D continued to work with Doc Abode Ltd to help deliver the Project Development programme, and to continue putting together the consortium necessary to deliver and validate the complete DocAbode® solution.

 - Doc Abode Ltd